NickF0211/LEGOS-SLEEC/readme.md

 Instruction for launching N-Check:

-# N-check
+# N-Tool, an implementation of N-check
-# This is the  repo for tool N-Check
+# This is the  repo for tool N-Tool

 ### prerequisite:
 1. Python 3.5 and later